event4u-app/data-helpers/starlight/src/content/docs/lite-dto/introduction.md

 - [Creating LiteDtos](./creating-litedtos) - Learn how to create and use LiteDtos
 - [Attributes Reference](./attributes) - Complete guide to all attributes
 - [Performance Tips](./performance) - Optimize your LiteDtos
-- [Migration from Carapace](./migration-from-carapace) - Switch from Carapace to LiteDto